volcengine/verl/docs/algo/rollout_corr.md

   - More stable than K1 (each token term is non-negative)
   - K3 >= 0 always, so only upper threshold applies
   - Typical threshold: 0.001 - 0.01
-- `"group_k1"`: Group-level masking with K1 divergence
-  - Rejects entire groups of sequences together
-  - Requires `group_indices` tensor in the batch
-  - K1 >= 0 always, so only upper threshold applies
-  - Typical threshold: 0.0001 - 0.001
-- `"group_k3"`: Group-level masking with K3 divergence
-  - Rejects entire groups of sequences together using K3 divergence
-  - Requires `group_indices` tensor in the batch
-  - Typical threshold: 0.001 - 0.01

 ### `rollout_rs_threshold` (float or null)
 Upper threshold for rejection sampling.
 Default: `null`